Different group structures

 - A for-profit corporation is an independent legal entity whose purpose is to benefit its shareholders.
 It is also known as a “company” or “corporation with share capital”.

 - A not-for-profit corporation is an independent legal entity whose goals do not include gain or profit for its members, although in some cases members can benefit (for example, a golf club).
-It is also known as a “corporation without share capital”.
+A not-for-profit corporation is also known as a “corporation without share capital”.
 A not-for-profit corporation can do anything, as long as:

 Whether or not you incorporate, you may apply to the Canada Revenue Agency (CRA) to become a registered charity.
 However, if you are trying to incorporate at the same time, the CRA will not look at your governing documents (for example, letters patent) until they are approved.